iresil/NeuralNet/README.md

 ## Code Structure
 The solution can be built using **Visual Studio 2022** and it contains 6 different projects:
 - **NeuralNet_Console**: This is the base project that contains the entry point of the application.
-  It also contains the definition of a simple neural network that includes three linear layers and an activation layer (as defined in the rest of the code), as well as methods to encapsulate training the model and making inferences.
-- **NeuralNet_Core**: C++ static library that contains the definitions of `Tensor` (the core data structure used for representing inputs, outputs, model parameters and intermediate computations) and `Module` (a reusable, encapsulated building block that represents the model's various components).
+- **NeuralNet_Core**: C++ static library that contains the definitions of `Tensor` (the core data structure used for representing inputs, outputs, model parameters and intermediate computations), `Module` (a reusable, encapsulated building block that represents the model's various components) and `NeuralNetwork` (a generic implementation of a neural network, whose structure can be parameterized upon creation).
 - **NeuralNet_Layers**: C++ static library that contains the classes that will be used as the neural network's main building blocks.
 - **NeuralNet_Training**: C++ static library that contains classes that implement learning logic and optimization utilities.
 - **NeuralNet_Data**: C++ static library that contains everything related to saving and loading both input and output data.